contactandyc/another-c-library/14_set_and_multimap.md

 ## The multimap

 This is much like the set.
 The insert method needs to make sure that comparisons never return 0.
-This can be done by comparing the node's address after all other comparisons are done.
+This can be done by comparing the node's address after all other comparisons are complete.
 The find method must use the find_first (or find_last) approach that was talked about in the last chapter.

 This is by far my favorite chapter to write :-)  *NOTE TO SELF* update this with some examples.